 7 best practices for accessible app design

 When it comes to app design and development, accessibility isn’t just an add-on.
 It’s not a step in a project or a checklist feature.
 And it’s definitely not a line of code that you can simply drop in at the very end of a project.
 To create a truly accessible app, you need to design it to be accessible right from the start.
-In fact, accessibility is a mindset to guide you through every phase of the app development process.
+In fact, Accessibility-First is a mindset to guide you through every phase of the app development process.

 Why accessibility matters for the Magellan Rx app

 It’s commonplace for development teams to stall on creating accessibility experiences from the very beginning of a project.
 They may think building an accessible app will be too expensive or take too much time — and so they may make the decision to add accessibility to their future roadmap, after the initial launch.